Strategies for Boosting Your Digital Marketing Campaigns

 “Sometimes, you run into happy accidents, like inadvertently sending an email with the subject line “Test” or a campaign email featuring the wrong product line to users, followed by a “Sorry…” email correcting the mistake.

-In both cases, the open rates tend to be inordinately high compared to the average because they capture people’s attention, and our human instinct is to be curious when we see someone make a mistake.
+In both cases, the open rates tend to be inordinately high compared to the average because they capture people’s attention.
+Our human instinct is to be curious when we see someone make a mistake.

-I don’t recommend making intentional mistakes in your marketing campaigns, but when you do, lean into them and amp up your efforts to correct them.
+I don’t recommend making intentional mistakes in your marketing campaigns, but when you do, embrace them and intensify your efforts to correct them.

 Making mistakes is undeniably human, and when you do so and genuinely attempt to rectify the situation, it can enhance your brand and make people take notice.”

-Suppose you’re planning on using the same approach (aka, running on happy accidents on email).
+Suppose you’re planning to use the same approach (aka, running on happy accidents with email).

-In that case, we’d recommend getting a domain email such as yourname@yourbusiness.com, as that’ll help you build trust and establish a professional image whilst also being authentic.
+In that case, we recommend getting a domain email such as yourname@yourbusiness.com.
+This will help you build trust and establish a professional image while also being authentic.

 Another example: When Zendesk and Dollar Shave Club created highly funny, relatable, and authentic campaigns (“I Like It When He Gives Me The Business” and “Our Blades Are F***ing Great,” respectively), their brand awareness automatically went higher!